Maren Hancock, PE

 Maren joined Inter-Fluve’s St. Paul office in 2018 after working for more than six years throughout New England on projects that involved dam removals, fish passage, salt marsh restoration, wetland restoration and stormwater management.

 While Maren enjoys working in all types of environments, she is especially drawn to restoration work in urban areas.
-“Urban projects are often the most challenging due to spatial and social constraints, but I think the challenge is what these projects more fun and interesting.
+“Urban projects are often challenging due to spatial and social constraints, but I think the challenge is what makes these projects fun and interesting.
 No project is ever the same and I love working with multiple stakeholders to overcome new obstacles,” she says.
 “That kind of work is very rewarding to me.”